 Dzim Eco Eyewear makes cool sunglasses in a wide variety of styles, from wayfarers to aviators, mirrored lenses, and more, and the bioplastic frames 100% biodegradable and made with renewable materials.
 They have polarized, impact- and scratch-resistant frames.
 In addition, Dzim ships their eco sunglasses in a cotton cleaning back and minimalist 70% recycled and recyclable packaging.

-Bureo collects old fishing nets that are polluting the ocean, breaks them down into tiny pellets, and recycles them into a recycled plastic that makes some very cool shades.
+Bureo is another eco-conscious company that collects old fishing nets that are polluting the ocean, breaks them down into tiny pellets, and recycles them into a recycled plastic that makes some very cool shades.

 Bureo’s founders created a recycling program in Chile dubbed “Net Positiva,” which provides collection points where fishermen and other locals can drop off discarded fishing nets that are polluting the ocean and harming marine life.
 According to Bureo, fishing nets make up 10% of the plastic pollution in the ocean.
 The Net Positiva program gets the fishing nets out of the sea, while providing financial incentives to local communities to help with collection.
 Bureo also makes other recycled products, like skateboards and Frisbees.
 I’m looking forward to seeing what they’ll develop next.